useExtracted (experimental)

 "NhX4DJ": "Hello"

 }Note that JSON files can only hold pairs of keys and values.
 To provide more context about a message like file references and descriptions, it’s therefore recommended to use PO files instead.
-Another alternative will be to use a custom JSON formatter in the future.
+Alternatively, you can create a custom format to store additional metadata.

 For local editing of JSON messages, you can use e.g. a VSCode integration like i18n Ally: